ytaonng/the-best-programmer-in-TUT/README.md

-# the-best-programmer-in-TUT
+# the-best-programmer-in-TUT\n
-my repository name is just a joke,alumnus please hits me gently :)
-Ummmmmmm just a test
-ok,so this website use markdown?
+my repository name is just a joke,alumnus please hits me gently :)\n Ummmmmmm just a test\n ok,so this website use markdown?\n
-I didn't learn it in vain!!!
+I didn't learn it in vain!!!\n